LIVING BY THE FAITH OF THE SON OF GOD

 The early apostles of Christ who walked steadily in the supernatural power of God and did great exploits for Christ did not receive from God a greater measure of faith than believers today.

-Apostle Peter testified to this great truth in 2 Peter 1:
+Apostle Peter clearly testified to this great truth.

 1 Simon Peter, a bondservant and Apostle of Jesus Christ: To those to whom there has been allotted the same precious faith as that which is ours through the righteousness of our God and of our Saviour Jesus Christ.
 (WNT).

 What is Peter saying in the above verse?